Payment card: Card networks

 In some banking networks, the two functions of ATM cards and debit cards are combined into a single card, simply called a "debit card" or also commonly a "bank card".
 These are able to perform banking tasks at ATMs and also make point-of-sale transactions, with both features using a PIN.

 Canada's Interac and Europe's Debit Mastercard are examples of networks that link bank accounts with point-of-sale equipment.

 Some debit card networks also started their lives as ATM card networks before evolving into full-fledged debit card networks, example of these networks are: Development Bank of Singapore (DBS)'s Network for Electronic Transfers (NETS) and Bank Central Asia (BCA)'s Debit BCA, both of them were later on adopted by other banks (with Prima Debit being the Prima interbank network version of Debit BCA).

 Technical features

 Payment cards are usually plastic cards, 85.60 × 53.98 mm and rounded corners with a radius of 2.88–3.48 mm, in accordance with ISO/IEC 7810#ID-1 standard.

-They usually also have a unique embossed card number conforming with the ISO/IEC 7812 numbering standard, the cardholder’s name and the card expiry date, in addition to other security features.
+They usually also have a unique card number conforming with the ISO/IEC 7812 numbering standard, the cardholder’s name and the card expiry date, in addition to other security features.
+Historically this text was embossed to produce an imprint on multi-part paper forms, and some cards are still produced this way.